 The VAESE study reveals email is used by 99% of organizations, Facebook by 96%, and LinkedIn by 83%.
-If your organization is not using other communication tools in addition to email, Facebook and LinkedIn, now is the time get started.
+If your organization is not using other communication tools in addition to email, Facebook, and LinkedIn, now is the time to get started.

 What other channels should you consider?
 We’re seeing the greatest upward trend in impact and usage for the following:

-- Using a dedicated mobile app has increased 53%
+- Using a dedicated mobile app has increased by 53%

 If you’re not actively gathering alumni cell phone numbers, start now.
 This data shows that 98% of SMS texts get read, and they have a 209% higher response rate than phone, email, or Facebook.
 But with that level of engagement comes the responsibility to use it judiciously.
 You’ll face significant penalties if you don’t scrupulously maintain your opt-in/opt-out list.

-Because we all spend so much time on our phone, if you’re looking to engage alumni via their mobile device, you can find turn-key options that deliver relevant and compelling benefits to alumni no matter where they live.
-Otherwise, you can partner with a vendor who specializes in delivering an alumni specific mobile app.
+Because we all spend so much time on our phones, if you’re looking to engage alumni via their mobile devices, you can find turn-key options that deliver relevant and compelling benefits to alumni no matter where they live.
+Otherwise, you can partner with a vendor who specializes in delivering an alumni-specific mobile app.

 5-Consider an Online Community

 In addition to what the survey said about email, Facebook, and LinkedIn, let’s look at what VAESE respondents say about the impact of private online communities.
 Our survey reveals their usage and impact have decreased 56% since 2015.
 Five years ago 45% of alumni organizations reported having a closed online community.
 Today that number has dropped to roughly 20% of reporting institutions.